With expert advice from: Jenny Mollica, Director of The English National Opera’s Baylis programme.

 If you’ve ever spoken publicly and experienced shortness of breath, woken in the night struggling for breath because you’re worrying about work, or are perhaps feeling anxious about heading back into the office, learning techniques to harness your breath can help improve your mental and physical wellbeing.

-Here’s Jenny’s advice, in her very own words…
+Here’s her advice, in her very own words…

 Countdown to calm.